ciel-lang/CIEL/README.md

 lets you define your system's metadata (author, dependencies, sources, modules…).

 Please ensure that you have ASDF >= 3.3.4.
 It is for instance not the case with SBCL 2.2.9.

+Ask the version with our script:

+    $ make check-asdf-version

-Ask the version with `(asdf:asdf-version)` on a Lisp REPL, or with this one-liner from a terminal:
+or yourself with`(asdf:asdf-version)` on a Lisp REPL, or with this one-liner from a terminal:

     $ sbcl  --eval '(and (print (asdf:asdf-version)) (quit))'